 The Department of Forestry is a beneficiary of the Tobacco Levy Afforestation and Forest Conservation Programme (TLAP) which commenced during the 2011/12 financial year.
 The funds for TLAP are raised from a percentage realized from tobacco sales by different tobacco companies within the country and submitted to Government through the Tobacco Control Commission (TCC).
 The levy funds are deposited into the Forest Development and Management Fund (FDMF) established under Section 55 of the Forestry Act of 1997.
 The districts benefiting from the levy program currently are: Rumphi, Mzimba, Kasungu, Dowa, Mchinji, Lilongwe, Ntcheu, Balaka and Mangochi.
 The overall objective of this program is to replant and manage forest areas which have been impacted upon by tobacco growing in the country and to contribute to the national goal of increasing forestry cover.

-The Shire Valley Transformation Program works hand-in-hand with the Ministry of Natural Resources, Energy and Mining especially the Departments of Forestry, National Parks and Wildlife and Fisheries.
+The Shire Valley Transformation Program works hand-in-hand with the Ministry of Forestry and Natural Resources especially the Departments of Forestry, National Parks and Wildlife and Fisheries.
 The program is being implemented in Chikwawa, Nsanje, Machinga, Mangochi, Neno and Zomba Districts.
 The Program Development Objective (PDO) for the longer-term Shire Valley Transformation Program (SVTP) is to improve the management and utilization of natural resources in a sustainable way to increase agricultural productivity and commercialization for targeted households in the Shire Valley.

 Our Donors & Partners